Skip to main content

 Real world sample app

-To learn how to build an app that actually pulls in-game events, pops notifications, displays in-game overlays and more - please check out our sample app showcasing.
+To learn how to build an app that uses in-game events, pop notifications, displays in-game overlays, and more, download the sample app.